Comforts of Home

 Peyton Manning’s Children’s Hospital at Ascension St. Vincent’s

 Family Waiting Room

 Second floor: 599 SF

 Third floor: 754 SF

 Fourth floor: 537 SF

 Renovations and improvements

-Peyton Manning Children’s Hospital at St. Vincent’s understands that hospital visits can be taxing.
+Peyton Manning Children’s Hospital at Ascension St. Vincent’s understands that hospital visits can be taxing.
 In an effort to alleviate that stress, they’re creating improved spaces for parents, teens, and children to rest, relax, and play.

 MKM has partnered with Ascension and St. Vincent’s Hospital since 2015, where our work has spanned from renovations to pharmacy compliance, creating better care environments for patients and their families.
 In 2017, we were tasked by Peyton Manning Children’s Hospital (PMCH) to renovate their third and fourth floor family waiting rooms and play and teen rooms.

 Around the corner from the waiting room renovations, updates to the play and teen rooms on the third and fourth floors are also in progress.
 The design team was tasked with accomplishing three goals within the scope of the project: create a more technology-friendly space, design a layout that encourages active play on both the teen and children’s sides, and include more storage space within the interior design.
-In each sectioned-off teen room, iPad's will be built into the walls for public use, while in the playroom area, monitors are included to display special programming such as staff story time from the other floor, which can then be viewed on the other floor.
+In each sectioned-off teen room, iPad's are built into the walls for public use, while in the playroom area, monitors are included to display special programming such as staff story time from the other floor, which can then be viewed on the other floor.
 Other features include storage cabinets displayed along the walls to help with organization, adult seating options, and video games and air hockey tables in each teen room.